 Pre-offer vs Cooling Off: Communicating with Clients

-TAGS: A Better Way Home BC Financial Services Authority BCFSA Cooling Off Period Pre-Offer Period Real Estate Practice
+TAGS: A Better Way Home BC Financial Services Authority (BCFSA) Cooling Off Period Pre-Offer Period

 In February, BCREA has published more than 30 recommendations to the BC Government and the province’s real estate regulator, the BC Financial Services Authority, to help guide their decision making to better protect consumers in the real estate transaction process.